RobinX-dev/Flutter-Projects/Readme.md

 1. **Expand** make the child to occupy the total space occupied by the parent widget,
 2. **shrinkWrap** make the list to occupy only space required for the children and make it scrolable

+Key
+---
+Used for identification purpose.
+(Same as exactly Fkey in blazor)

 questions?